bolt/docs/source/extensions.md

  - The First release date is the date of the first release of the extension, and shouldn't change.
  - The Latest releasedate should be updated for each release of the extension.

-### init()
+### initialize()

-The init() function is called for the initialisation of each active extension.
+The initialize() function is called for the initialisation of each active extension.
 It's used to set up functionality to be used in the templates of for Twig function.
 It looks like this:

 <pre class="brush: php">
-function init($app)
+function initialize()
 {

-    // Make sure the script is inserted as well..
-    $app['extensions']->insertSnippet('endofbody', 'NameSpaceFoo\snippetbar');

-    $app['twig']->addFunction('facebooklike', new \Twig_Function_Function('NameSpaceFoo\twigbar'));

-    return true;
+        $this->insertSnippet('endofbody', 'facebookScript');
+        $this->addTwigFunction('facebooklike', 'facebookLike');
 }
 </pre>

-As you can see the function is called with `$app` as a parameter, which is an instance of `\Silex\Application`, and basically contains the entirety of the Bolt application and objects.
+As you can see the function is called without a parameter, and basically contains the entirety of the Bolt application and objects.
 As such, it is often vital to attach your functionality to whatever it should be attached to.
 The init function can return `true` or `false` to denote whether the initialisation was successful.

-In the case of `init()` it's often used to do the following:
+In the case of `initialize()` it's often used to do the following:

   - Initialise a snippet, either as a 'string' or a 'callback function'
   - Add a Javascript and/or CSS file to the output of the frontend pages